zilexa/Flexget-instructions/README.md

 - Purges Transmission, which is used for downloading.
 This will cleanup Transmission daily.
 - Always downloads the main file only, no other files that are usually present.
 No more clutter!
 - Moves & renames files and organises them properly:
 - TV shows are saved to a folder using the TVDB naming, this is what Kodi also uses to recognise your media.
 This will make sure Kodi will ALWAYS recognise your shows correctly.
-Example: TVshows\Tvdb-Series Name\S01
+Example: TVshows\Tvdb-Series Name\S01\Tvdb-Series-Name - epid - episode title [quality].ext
 - All episodes are saved in season specific folders.
 This allows you to simply delete a season folder to free up space.
 - Example for Movies: Movies\Movietitle (year)\...
 - Filenames will contain series or movies title, episode or year and quality release.